chainflip-io/chainflip-backend/state-chain/pallets/cf-threshold-signature/README.md

 Other notable required config traits:

 `SignerNomination`: For nominating a set of pseudo-random validators from the current active set to perform the ceremony.
-`OfflineReporter`: For reporting bad actors, ie. nodes that somehow ruined the threshold signature ceremony.
+`OffenceReporter`: For reporting bad actors, ie. nodes that somehow ruined the threshold signature ceremony.
 `KeyProvider`: Something that provides the `KeyId` of the current active threshold signing key.

 ### Genesis Configuration